darienmt/darienmt.github.io/_posts/2016-03-06-advent-of-code-day-06.markdown

 The question of the puzzle also change.
 This time is the total brightness instead of how many lights are on.

-In our case, the modeling holds and we need to change the execution function only:
+In our case, the modeling holds, and we need to change the execution function only:

 {% gist 1d574aac0f63e07adf97 %}